suhasmeti/prod-support-docs/docs/ini/ini-data-model.rst

 INI Data Model
 ================

-CIRRENT™ IoT Network Intelligence collects a range of standard measurements and attributes by default.
+CIRRENT™ IoT Network Intelligence (INI) collects a range of standard measurements and attributes by default.
 When the CIRRENT™ Agent is active on your device it automatically collects these measurements and submits it to the CIRRENT™ Cloud.
-The measurements below are all visible in the CIRRENT™ Console, review the CIRRENT™ Console page here to see how you can view your fleet’s data.
+The measurements below are all visible in the CIRRENT™ Console.
+Review the CIRRENT™ Console page here to see how you can view your fleet’s data.
 Measurements collected by the CIRRENT™ Agent can be classified into four categories:

 * **Events** that flag any specific network or hardware related issues experience by your device, also used to monitor the frequency with which these issues occur across your fleet.